eval-protocol/python-sdk/development/notes/hydra_dataset_refactor_plan.md

 *   **Location of `conf/dataset/`:** A root-level `project_root/conf/dataset/` is preferred for global dataset definitions, making them "first-class citizens".
 *   **Dataclass Schemas vs. Pure YAML:** Using Python dataclasses (e.g., with `hydra_zen`) for config schemas is a good practice for validation and IDE support, potentially for a later refinement.
-*   **Initial Focus:** Start by creating the `reward_kit.datasets.loader` module and a couple of basic global dataset configs.
+*   **Initial Focus:** Start by creating the `eval_protocol.datasets.loader` module and a couple of basic global dataset configs.
 Then refactor one or two example scripts to use this new system.